wdawson/okta.github.io/_source/_posts/2018-08-01-10-ways-to-secure-spring-boot.md

 {% img blog/spring-boot-10-ways-to-secure/simon-maple.jpg alt:"Simon Maple" class:"BlogPost-avatar pull-right img-150px" %}

 I collaborated on this post with [Simon Maple](https://twitter.com/sjmaple), fellow Java Champion and Director of Developer Relations at Snyk.
-We both work for companies in the security industry, love Java, and want to help developers create more secure applications, so we figured it'd be a fun way to give back to the community.
+We both work for companies in the security industry, love Java, and want to help developers create more secure applications.
+We figured writing this post would be a fun way to give back to the community.
 If you have additional suggestions from the ones we've listed, please add them in the comments!

 ## 1. Use HTTPS in Production